MarkBind/markbind/docs/userGuide/tipsAndTricks.md

 <box type="info">

-If using raw-endraw tags on HTML content, you would also need to add the `v-pre` attribute as an HTML attribute, like this:
+If using raw-endraw tags on an HTML element, you would also need to add the `v-pre` attribute to the HTML tag, like this:

 ```
 {% raw %}